 Customer Escalates Dispute to eBay Customer Service

-The only thing I did at that point was to take pictures of the damaged product and upload them to the dispute platform for review.
+The only thing I did at that point was take pictures of the damaged product and upload them to the dispute platform for review.

-Now the tides were turned and I was the seller in trouble with a disgruntled buyer.
-But once again I was the honest one being taken advantage of by a ruthless individual.
+Now the tides were turned, and I was the seller in trouble with a disgruntled buyer.
+But once again, I was the honest one being taken advantage of by a ruthless individual.

 - They saw I had given him the return address way back at the beginning when he first asked for it.
 So his complaint that I refused was unfounded.

 - They saw his feedback stating that the product did not match the description, even though all my other customers posted feedback stating how well the product works as described.
 (What made this guy think his one negative comment would hold up against all the good stuff?)

 - They also saw a message he sent before returning the item, saying he would remove the negative feedback if I refunded his money.
 He sent that via eBay’s mail system.
 What a fool!

 Based on all this, eBay said it was clear that he was trying to manipulate me into refunding him without returning the item, and that’s against their policy.